Developer Guide

 Component Structure:

-Depending on the state of the application, certain parts of the UI are shown or hidden in MainWindow
+Depending on the state of the application, certain parts of the UI are shown or hidden in MainWindow. e.g. HelpWindow and SelectedFriendCard.

 3.3 Logic component